atkinsj/fts-elasticsearch/README.md

 Dovecot communicates to ES using HTTP/JSON queries.
 It supports automatic indexing and searching of e-mail.

-Note: This project is not forgotten or abandoned--I am just lacking additional testers to let me know if they have any issues in their environment.
-If you have used this plugin or have any feedback one way or another please shoot me a message.
+***Note: This project is not currently building against Dovecot 2.2.29 and needs some modification.
+I have not had time to work on this recently: pull requests are very welcomed otherwise this project will be dormant for a little while.**

 ## Requirements
 * Dovecot 2.2+